NAIST-SE/CodeHash/README.md

 - `-lang:[LANGUAGE]`: This option specifies a language name.
 Supported languages are CPP, JAVA, ECMASCRIPT, PYTHON, PHP, and CSHARP.
 - `-group[GROUP-NAME]:[PATH]` specifies a group name for a file or a directory.
 This option is meaningful when `-compare:crossgroup` is specified.
-- `-prefix:[PREFIX]` specifies a prefix filter for file names to be compared by the tool.
-This option extracts a subset of files listed by arguments and `-dir` options.

 #### Comparison Options
 - `-n:[NGRAM]` specifies N for N-gram.
 The default is trigrams (i.e., `-n:3`).